-1. Please describe your current marketing funnel and associated metrics – What you’re mainly looking for in this answer are key terms such as cost per click, cost per lead and click-through rates.
+What you’re mainly looking for in this answer are key terms such as cost per click, cost per lead and click-through rates.
 The more in depth the candidate’s answer, the higher the likelihood that he or she understands metrics and their relationship.

 GOOD ANSWER – “I oversee the campaign starting from impression levels, on to CTR and all the way through to the MQL/SQL.

 RED FLAG – “I focus on generating as many leads as possible at the lowest CPL”

 Here, the candidate should address metrics in the customer funnel for which they have previously been accountable.
 Ask how they improved performance of a given campaign.
 Ensure that at least some of the provided metrics occur after the landing page call-to-action.
 Knowledge of customer acquisition cost and customer lifetime value show that the candidate is accountable for lead quality.

 GOOD ANSWER – “I start by optimizing toward the main metric of the business – whether that is CAC or LTV.
 I then work backwards to calculate the rest of the metrics such as CPA using existing conversion rates.”

 RED FLAG – “I try to get as many leads as possible filling up the top of the funnel for sales to process.”